 Often patients with aortic valve disease may experience aortic aneurysms, which, if enlarging beyond a certain diameter (typically >4.5 cm), may require surgical repair.

 After heart valve surgery, an echocardiogram (ECHO) is a non-invasive test used to evaluate your heart valves and heart function.

 A pre-discharge ECHO is performed to establish a patient's clinical baseline after surgery.

 Depending on your symptoms and progress after surgery, additional ECHO studies may be recommended by your cardiologist.
 Seeing your cardiologist yearly for a check-up will help to determine if additional testing is required.

 If you have no symptoms, it is recommended that an ECHO be obtained three years after valve surgery, and then once a year after that.

 Call your physician immediately if you experience any of the following symptoms:

 Your ECHO should be scheduled with your local cardiologist.
-Please request that your physician faxes the report to Patrick M. McCarthy, MD, to the attention of Eileen McDonald, at 312-695-1903.
+Please request that your physician faxes the report to Patrick M. McCarthy, MD, to the attention of the heart valve nurse clinician at 312-695-1903.